First Day Trout Fishing Lures and Tips

 Small spinners, size 1/32- to 1/8-oz. work best.
 Use trout spinners with hackle dressed hooks.
 These seem to attract trout and promote more strikes.
 Cast your spinner up stream and close your bail, keeping a tight line, and allow it to drift down with the current.
 Spinners can also be cast to large pools and worked slowly near the bottom.
 Spinners are also perfect for bank fishing on a lake for trout.

 Just like trout spinners, spoons are one of the best trout fishing lures for the first day of the season.
 Most spoons come in multiple trout catching colors.
 The standard gold and silver work the best, however.
 Spoons provide more action and flash than trout spinners.
 They can also be worked slower than spinners, which seems to increase strikes in very cold water like typically seem on opening day.

 Other Hardbaits for Catching Trout

 More and more trout fishing anglers are choosing hardbaits like small crank and jerk baits.
 These are designed to mimic minnows and other forage.
 Generally speaking, these lures are designed to fish for bigger trout or to fish for trout in bigger water such as lakes and large rivers.
+Rapala lures are the brand of choice with these characteristics.
 Choose natural colors that represent minnows and crayfish.
 Fish these baits slow and around cover like large rocks, overhanging banks, and riffles.